liuchengxu/space-vim/README.md

 Before setting up space-vim, you need to choose a vim plugin manager, for space-vim offers two options: [Vundle](https://github.com/VundleVim/Vundle.vim) and [vim-plug](https://github.com/junegunn/vim-plug).

-If you prefer Vundle, please move to [master](https://github.com/liuchengxu/space-vim) branch.

 You need to statisfy some prerequisites to make all the plugins work, especially vim complied with certain features, such as python, and some other tools used by related plugins.
 [Here is a recommended list](doc/tutorial_cn.md#prerequisites).

 ### Vundle or vim-plug